CBP Officer

 Only if the officer decided to put notes in the system about you lying before, then yes we will know.

-Asked by Gabriel over 9 years ago
+Asked by Canadian about 10 years ago

 Hello,